How Athyna Makes Remote, Work

 Happy team.

-We don’t really have working hours either per se.
-Most will come in around the 9-5, sure, but we have always worked around the idea that if you deliver good work, in a timely manner, you are golden.
+We don’t really have working hours, either per se.
+Most will come in around 9-5, sure, but we have always worked on the idea that if you deliver good work in a timely manner, you are golden.
+Hell, one of our PMs was building a product while hiking the Annapurna Circuit in Nepal.
+Shout out to Lucho.

 Documentation first

-The idea is that, in any remote organisation, anyone should be able to find anything, within seconds.
-And it should really be inside of two search bars; Notion & Slack.
+The idea is that, in any remote organisation, anyone should be able to find anything within seconds.
+And it should really be inside of two search bars: Notion & Slack.
 We are not there yet, but we’d be close.

 Documenting everything also means having less screen-time burden for the team.
 Nothing sucks the life out of someone more than meeting after meeting after meeting.
 You can minimise this by being documentation first.